joltcan/ovpn-openvpn-privoxy/README.md

 Substitute the environment variables for `REGION`, `USERNAME`, `PASSWORD`, `LOCAL_NETWORK` as indicated.

+`DISABLE_IPV6` - If your system doesn't support IPv6 OpenVPN will fail after connection.
+Set this to True to filter out the IPv6 ifconfig/route configuration

 # Compose

 A `docker-compose-dist.yml` file has also been provided.
 Copy this file to `docker-compose.yml` and substitute the environment variables are indicated.